-- o Cattle (Rumble) grids will be placed at vehicular exit gates during excavation to remove spoil from truck wheels leaving from site. - o A street sweeper will attend site regularly to clean the road when there are truck movements in and out of the site.

-- o Hard surface roads will be regularly swept to remove mud and aggregate materials from their surface; - o Public roads outside the site will be regularly inspected for cleanliness, and cleaned as necessary; - o Material handling systems and Site stockpiling of materials will be designed and laid out to minimise exposure to wind; and - o Water misting or sprays will be used on stockpiles as required if particularly dusty activities are necessary during dry or windy periods.
+- o Cattle (Rumble) grids will be placed at vehicular exit gates during excavation to remove spoil from truck wheels leaving from site. - o A street sweeper will attend site regularly to clean the road when there are truck movements in and out of the site. - o Hard surface roads will be regularly swept to remove mud and aggregate materials from their surface; - o Public roads outside the site will be regularly inspected for cleanliness, and cleaned as necessary; - o Material handling systems and Site stockpiling of materials will be designed and laid out to minimise exposure to wind; and - o Water misting or sprays will be used on stockpiles as required if particularly dusty activities are necessary during dry or windy periods. - o A silt fence in compliance with CIRIA C532 shall be used as a mitigation measure to prevent silting up of the adjoining water course.
+The silt fence shall be erected along the northern boundary to control water pollution from the construction site to the Glashaboy River .

-5.5 Site Establishment
+5.6 Site Establishment

 - On commencement of works on site a site compound will be established over the proposed green area.
-In this area the following facilities/provisions will be made: - Site offices, canteen and toilet / changing facilities c/w temporary water supplies and wastewater disposal to the existing foul sewer on the adjoining road. - Secure compound and containers for storage of materials and plant. - Temporary vehicle parking areas. - Contained area for machinery refuelling and construction chemical storage. - Contained area for washing out of concrete and mortar trucks. - A security/Herras fencing will be provided at the main site entrance.
+In this area the following facilities/provisions will be made: - Site offices, canteen and toilet / changing facilities c/w temporary water supplies and wastewater disposal to the existing foul sewer on the adjoining Cliff Road. - Secure compound and containers for storage of materials and plant. - Temporary vehicle parking areas. - Contained area for machinery refuelling and construction chemical storage. - Contained area for washing out of concrete and mortar trucks. - A security/Herras fencing will be provided at the main site entrance.
 All vehicles and personnel will be checked on entry to ensure no unauthorised access or fly-tipping.
-Heras fencing will also be provided around all boundaries as required. - Water supply for the construction facilities will be taken from the mains supply which is adjacent the site. - Power for the pumps and small power requirements for construction activities will be supplied from diesel generators until such time as the permanent site power supply is available.
+Heras fencing will also be provided around all boundaries as required. - Water supply for the construction facilities will be taken from the mains supply which is adjacent the site on East Cliff Road. - Power for the pumps and small power requirements for construction activities will be supplied from diesel generators until such time as the permanent site power supply is available.

-5.6 Landscaping
+5.7 Landscaping

 Any trees shown on planning drawings to be retained will be protected for the duration of the construction activities on site and in accordance with BS 5837.
 Protective measures will include a protection fence erected beyond the branch spread of the trees and no construction activities will take place within the protective barrier save for perimeter fencing along the site boundaries.
+Tree felling and clearing of vegetation shall take place out of bird nesting season.

-5.7 Site Infrastructure
+5.8 Site Infrastructure